 They were skinny and seemed not particularly athletic, hunched over their electronic gadgets.
-I wouldn’t count on them to throw a pass or do skateboard tricks with a full list of skateboard decks, but I figured that they (and all preteens) could at least touch their toes.
+I wouldn’t count on them to throw a pass or do skateboard tricks, but I figured that they (and all preteens) could at least touch their toes.

 “No way!” one of them laughed, springing up to prove it.
 With a rounded back, he bent down, hands hovering just below his knees.

 The other boy also stood up to demonstrate.
 Reaching down, he bobbed his back—boing, boing, boing—trying to press lower.
 He got as far as mid calf.